jeromeguillaume/kong-plugin-soap-xml-handling/README.md

   - If `stream_listen` is enabled the `kong.cache:get` isn't used anymore for external entities (because it leads to a [alert] 1#0: worker process ABCD exited on signal 11)
   - Added schema control:
     - Check that if `wsdlApiSchemaForceSchemaLocation` is defined the `xsdApiSchema` is defined too
+- v1.4.4
+  - Bumped to Kong Gateway v3.13.0.0
+  - Removed the `stream_listen` limitation: it can be enabled without impacting the plugins' behavior
+  - `Routing By XPath`: checked correctly if `RouteXPathTargets` is empty avoiding useless execution code
+  - `ExternalEntityLoader_Async`: impoved the mechanism:
+    - Called `sleepForPrefetchEnd` one time per plugin call
+    - Added the detection of `Failed to locate a schema at location` error message
+  - `WSDL/XSD Validation`: enabled an XML comment in definition that stands for no definition and no validation.
+Used for completly disable the SOAP 1.1 XSD Validation that is enabled by default